ranfysvalle02/blog-drafts/mdb-ai.md

 #### Example 1: Change Streams / Real-Time Updates

+The ability to monitor data changes and instantly execute predefined business logic can significantly enhance operational efficiency and customer experience.
+This is where MongoDB Triggers and Change Streams come into play.

 Using MongoDB Atlas with Change Streams and Atlas Triggers is an excellent way to handle real-time data transformations.

 Here’s a step-by-step guide to set this up: